PAY RANGE: N16

-This is park landscape work at the second supervisory level planning, directing and coordinating a district-wide landscape improvement program or a horticultural program for the Park's horticultural center.
+This is parks and recreation landscape and grounds maintenance work at the second supervisory level planning, directing and coordinating through subordinate supervisors a district-wide landscape improvement program or a horticultural program for the Parks and Recreation horticultural center.
 Employees in this class direct a tree, grounds or horticultural center maintenance care program through subordinate supervisors.
 Work includes responsibility for establishing priorities and assuring that maintenance schedules are established and carried out.
 Reviewing and controlling program implementation through subordinate crew chiefs are significant aspects of the work.
-Work is performed under the supervision of a district manager.
+Work is performed under the supervision of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)

-· The positions must plan and direct, through subordinate supervisors, a tree maintenance or grounds maintenance care program within a park district or horticultural program at the city's horticultural center.
+1. The positions must plan and direct, through subordinate supervisors, a tree maintenance or grounds maintenance care program within a park district or horticultural program for the Parks and Recreation horticultural center.

-· The positions must be located in Fairmount Park.
+2. The positions must be located in the department of Parks and Recreation.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)